Tuesday, October 26, 2021

 I am not saying you should not advocate for yourself to get what you need.
 By all, means do so.
 But society owes you nothing.
 Employees of a business do not have to stop what they are doing to assist you in filling out forms or reading said forms to you.
 Bringing someone with you is being independent.
 You are not disrupting a business.
 You are handling your needs yourself.

-It's an oxymoron when people with disabilities say they are just like everyone else but the only thing they talk about is their disabilities.
+It's an oxymoron when people with disabilities say they are just like everyone else but the only thing they talk about are their disabilities.
 That's getting old and boring.
 Your disability is not who you are.
 It's a part of you.
-Like the color of your eyes.
+The same way you're eye color is.
 I voiced my opinion on social media.
 I got blasted for it.

 When I meet someone I am interested in finding out if we share common interests.
-Books, music, movie, TV shows, and art are my interests.
+Books, music, movies, TV shows, and art, are interests.
 It does not matter whether they have a disability or not.
 Those are the things that matter to me.
 If a person has a question and is respectful I am happy to talk about my CP.
-I am not saying do not ever talk about your disability.
+I am not saying I do not ever talk about your disability.
 Just balance it out.

 The new generation of disabled needs to remember those who came before them.
 Those people with disabilities fought so that today most children with disabilities are mainstreamed.
 They can have productive lives because of those who fought for basic human rights.\

-I have not written a post in quite a while.
-I did not think I had anything worthwhile to say.
+I have not written a post.
+I did not have anything worthwhile to say.
 But I do.
-I, like many others, accomplished our goals when we had very few rights.
+I like many others, accomplished our goals when we had few rights.
 Society did not accept us.

 .